Poimen/playful-racoon/README.md

 # Contoso University tutorial
 Contoso University tutorial based on Web API, React and Dapper, rather than MVC and EF Core.
 The same structure of the tutorial is followed but with a change in the technical landscape.

-This is a different take on the Contoso University tutorial bt Microsoft found [here](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application)
+This is a different take on the Contoso University tutorial from Microsoft.
+The original tutorial can be found [here](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application)

+This implementation is a playground for testing out [vertical slice architecture](https://jimmybogard.com/vertical-slice-architecture/) from Jimmy Bogard on a Web API rather than Razor Pages.

 ## Things demonstrated
  - CQRS and Mediator patterns
- - Carter
  - Automapper
  - Fluent Validations
  - Vertical Slice Architecture